 If you let the clumps of fur build up and hang off their bodies, the coat and skin underneath cannot breathe properly and could possibly suffocate as a result causing more potential health problems for your German Shepherd Dog.

 Expect to have to sweep or vacuum several times a week during the time these dogs "blow" their coats.
 And a really great pet hair vacuum is a must!
 Grooming the GSD is an important part of owning this breed.
+Click here for more information on using a shedding rake.

 The German Shepherd can be easily groomed from start to finish in 15 minutes or less, assuming that you brush it a few times per week.
 Overall, the time and frequency of grooming the GSD will vary according to the GSD's length of coat and its condition.
 Some German Shepherds have a longer coat and may require more extensive grooming on a more frequent basis.